What Are Emotionally Traumatized Cat Symptoms -And How To Help?

 3. Not Using the Litter box

-Avoiding the litter box is frequently a sign of fear in cats.
-Many cat owners are confused when their feline friend seems to forget how to use the litter box all of a sudden.
 But it’s likely that stress, anxiety, and PTSD are all at fault.
 Even if your cat has been using the litter box happily for years, this can still happen.

-4. Retreated and Growing Hiding
+4. Retreated and More Hiding

 Now, stressed-out cats frequently hide or exhibit fearful behaviour.
 For instance, during a fireworks display, your cat can seem a little anxious.
 They could wait for the noisy performance to end by hiding under your sofa.